Stroke & Vascular Disorders

 Acute myocardial infarction is associated with a low but significant risk of stroke.
 A relationship between unrecognized myocardial infarction and the risk of stroke has been suggested.
-An analysis of a total 11,622,528 American patients of acute myocardial infarction recorded 183,896 (1.6%) concomitant acute ischemic stroke.
+An analysis of a total of 11,622,528 American patients with acute myocardial infarction recorded 183,896 (1.6%) patients with concomitant acute ischemic stroke.
 Out of 1,842,529 acute ST-elevation myocardial infarction patients, 22,268 (1.2%) had concomitant acute ischemic stroke.
-Similarly, out of a total 11,622,528 acute myocardial infraction, 23,422 (0.2%) patients had simultaneous intracranial hemorrhage.
+Similarly, out of a total of 11,622,528 patients with acute myocardial infraction, 23,422 (0.2%) had simultaneous intracranial hemorrhage.
 Most strokes complicating acute myocardial infarction in patients not receiving thrombolysis are cardioembolic.
 Stroke in patients with acute myocardial infarction adversely affects the outcome.
 In patients with coronary artery disease, stroke is also associated with a marked increase in risk of other vascular events like myocardial infarction or stroke (including both ischemic and hemorrhagic stroke), in addition to the risk of death.
+Approximately 9% of patients with ischemic stroke have silent myocardial infarction.
 New-onset atrial fibrillation in patients with acute myocardial infarction not only increases the risk of ischemic stroke, but also enhances the risk of mortality.
 Thrombolysis-related intracerebral hemorrhage markedly increases the risk of death and disability.
 Common locations of intracranial hemorrhage are intracerebral, subdural, subarachnoid, and intraventricular.
 There is a significantly increased risk of vascular dementia after myocardial infarction.
 The risk is much more in patients who have experienced stroke after myocardial infarction.
 It is extremely important to identify stroke-prone patients after myocardial infarction and to institute appropriate preventive measures.
 Increased ticagrelor (a platelet aggregation inhibitor) usage in the management of acute myocardial infarction has led to a decreased incidence of ischemic stroke.
 In some preliminary reports, cangrelor infusion has also shown promise.
 In this article, the author has provided the latest information available on this subject.

 • Stroke can complicate the course of acute myocardial infarction.